About Our Practice

 “I look forward to supporting you on your life’s journey.
 As Carl Rogers said: “The good life is a process, not a state of being.
 It is a direction, not a destination.”

-Brayden offers both in office and virtual appointments.
+Faith offers in-office and virtual appointments.

 Nicole Russo, LSW